mybatis/mybatis-dynamic-sql/README.md

 );
 ```

-### First - Define database fields
+### First - Define database columns
-The class ```org.mybatis.qbe.mybatis3.MyBatis3Field``` is used to define fields for use in the library.
+The class ```org.mybatis.qbe.mybatis3.MyBatis3Column``` is used to define columns for use in the library.
 Typically these should be defined as public static variables in a class or interface.
-A field definition includes:
+A column definition includes:

 1. The Java type
 2. The table's actual column name